 Apply a second coat on the front and back following the same instructions.

-STEP 2: PAINT THE BLACK STRIPES
+STEP 2 – PAINT THE BLACK STRIPES

-Remove tape before paint is completely dry.
+Remove tape before the paint is completely dry.

-STEP 3: PAINT TOP AND BOTTOM EDGES BLACK
+STEP 3 – PAINT TOP AND BOTTOM EDGES BLACK

 Prepare to paint the top and bottom short side edges by taping off on the front and back.
 Butt the tape up to the edge on each side so that you only see the top edge.
 Repeat for the bottom edge.

-Paint each edge with light coat of black, brushing away from the tape then down the length.
+Paint each edge with light coat of black, brushing away from the tape then down the horizontal length.
 Let dry completely.
 Paint a second coat.

-STEP 4: TOUCH UP STRIPES
+STEP 4 – TOUCH UP PAINTED STRIPES

 Use the straight edge artist brush to touch up the lines where any black paint bled on the white paint.

-STEP 5: PAINT THE BACK EASEL BOARD
+STEP 5 – PAINT THE BACK OF EASEL BOARD

 Paint both sides of the removable easel board.
 I used the artist brush to get the tight spots and foam brush for the rest.
 Let dry completely before painting the opposite side.
 Two coats are needed.

-STEP 6: PAINT AND GLUE THE “LOVE” WORD
+STEP 6 – PAINT AND GLUE THE “LOVE” WORD

 Paint the “love” word with red craft paint.
 Two coats are needed.